-- Fund Affordable Housing Trust Fund- Based on determined need and utilization of the Affordable Housing Trust Fund within the Short Term Implementation Phase, inject the appropriate amount of new capital each budget year to provide continued support to programs and services. - Adopt Linkage Fee- Based on results of the Nexus Study, consider adoption of a Linkage Fee to create new financial resources to support affordable housing. - Purchase Assistance Program- Determine a needed funding amount and adopt a budget for a Purchase Assistance Program. - Dedicate other Program Fees- Identify other program revenues to be allocated to the Affordable Housing Trust Fund.
+- Fund Affordable Housing Trust Fund Based on determined need and utilization of the Affordable Housing Trust Fund within the Short Term Implementation Phase, inject the appropriate amount of new capital each budget year to provide continued support to programs and services. - Adopt Linkage Fee- Based on results of the Nexus Study, consider adoption of a Linkage Fee to create new financial resources to support affordable housing.

+- S Purchase Assistance Program- Determine a needed funding amount and adopt a budget for a Purchase Assistance Program. - S Dedicate other Program Fees- Identify other program revenues to be allocated to the Affordable Housing Trust Fund. - Explore Additional Funding Opportunities for Transit Leverage Federal and State Grant opportunities and identify other potential revenue sources.